l1uname/image-gallery-app/README.md

 # Image Gallery

 This project is an image gallery that allows users to filter images based on tags.
-The gallery also includes a modal for viewing images in a larger format and a download button for each image.
+The gallery also includes a modal for viewing images in a larger format, a download button for each image, and a feature for lazy loading of images.

 ## Features